 - 8. Great leaders are positive role models.
 These individuals cherish the trust bestowed upon them, preserving it as best as they can.
 Great leaders respect and honor those who work with them, understanding that leadership is about service, not power.
 “I must follow the people.
 Am I not their leader?”
 Benjamin Disraeli.

 The leaders who have truly made a mark in our minds are those who in different ways have inspired communities and individuals to become better and move forward.
 By rejecting mediocrity, great leaders have propelled themselves and others to greatness.

-The million dollar question remains: Are great leaders born or are they made?
-Leave a comment.
+The question I beg to ask in closing is, Are great leaders born or are they made?
+Please leave a comment.